 - 1. Sentinel gathers the events from the Event Sources through the Connectors. - 2.
 Sentinel uses Collectors to normalize the event data. - 3.
 The normalized event data is then sent to the Sentinel message bus. - 4.
-The event data is then stored in the file system in the local event store and indexed by Lucene.
+The event data is then stored and indexed in the file system in the primary storage.

-- 5. The data synchronization policies allow events in the local event store to be copied and stored in external SQL databases. - a.
+- 5. The data synchronization policies allow events in the primary storage to be copied and stored in PostgreSQL and external SQL databases. - a.
 User-defined data synchronization policies synchronize the filtered event data to an external SQL database.
-The external SQL database can be either MSSQL 2008 or Oracle 11. - b.
+The external SQL database can be Microsoft SQL 2008, Microsoft SQL 2012, Oracle 11G, DB2, or Sybase. - b.
 Report Data Definitions (RDD) generate system data synchronization policies that are used to copy event data into tables in the internal PostgreSQL database.
 These data synchronization policies cannot be edited or deleted.
-Reports that rely on an RDD will search internal database tables for events instead of the local event store.
+Reports that rely on an RDD will search internal database tables for events instead of the primary storage.
 These kinds of reports search internal tables instead of the event store because they utilize more complex SQL SELECT statements that need to join event data to the data in other tables in the internal database.